List of The Nanny characters: Brighton Sheffield

-Brighton Milhouse Sheffield is the middle child and the only son of Maxwell Sheffield, portrayed by Benjamin Salisbury.
+Brighton Milhouse Sheffield is the middle child and the oldest son of Maxwell Sheffield, portrayed by Benjamin Salisbury.

 Because both his older and younger siblings are sisters, he feels like he is often left out and squabbles with the pair, causing trouble for his sisters.
 Despite this, he was also very sensitive.
 Brighton initially did not want to like Fran when she first arrived, having disliked all his previous nannies.
 However, he liked Fran's down-to-earth and witty personality.
 Brighton also bonded with Fran's mother, Sylvia, after joining a canasta league together.

 Brighton's ambition was to become a Broadway producer, like his father.
 During the later seasons, Brighton obsessed about his trust fund, or possible lack of one.
 During the final season, he was accepted into Harvard University, but chose to take a year off to travel in France.

 Grace Sheffield

 Grace "Gracie" Sheffield is the youngest child in the Sheffield family, portrayed by actress Madeline Zima.
 Grace has a habit of using complicated words and terms that others can't understand, as well as naming medical conditions.

-The close bond between Grace and Fran, who calls her "Gracie", begins when Grace travels to Flushing on Fran's day off because she misses her.
+The close bond between Grace and Fran begins when Grace travels to Flushing on Fran's day off because she misses her.
 While there, Grace attends her first Jewish wedding.

 When Fran came to the Sheffield home, Grace was seeing a therapist.
 When Grace "lost" her imaginary friend, her therapist revealed it was because Grace felt that Fran was filling the hole that had been there since her mother died.
 As Grace matured, Fran and Grace became even closer, and Grace adopted some of Fran's slang and dressing habits.

 While all the Sheffield children are okay with Fran's and Maxwell's relationship, Grace is the only one to actively support it, often scheming with Fran, Niles, or some combination thereof to get Maxwell to fall in love with her.
 Also, she states in several occasions that she looks up to Fran and wishes she was her stepmother, which finally happens in the fifth season.

 Grace's age is not consistent throughout the series.
 In the season 2 episode "Everybody Needs a Bubby" (September 1994), Maxwell mentions that Grace is seven years old, but in the season 3 episode "The Grandmas" (January 1996), Grace tells Fran she's ten years old.
 Grace mentions to Fran when the latter is reminiscing about the November 1989 fall of the Berlin Wall, that she was "only four" when the Wall fell and so can't share Fran's nostalgia – potentially consistent with her age of ten in "The Grandmas".